Irfan-Hamid/irfan-hamid.github.io/README.md

 <details>
 <summary>View Details</summary>

-• Explored modifications to Transformer architecture and developed a method called Non-Self-Referential Attention
+- Explored modifications to Transformer architecture and developed a method called Non-Self-Referential Attention.

-• Driven by the observation that self-attention values (main diagonal of the attention matrix) were often disproportionately high yet minimally informative, this method attenuated those values by a tunable factor to diversify attention distributions and improve performance on tasks like machine translation
+- Driven by the observation that self-attention values (main diagonal of the attention matrix) were often disproportionately high yet minimally informative, this method attenuated those values by a tunable factor to diversify attention distributions and improve performance on tasks like machine translation.

-• Applied this approach to the 'en-pt' translation subset of the opus_books dataset, achieving a 2.12% BLEU score improvement
+- Applied this approach to the 'en-pt' translation subset of the opus_books dataset, achieving a 2.12% BLEU score improvement.

 </details>